 You will be advised an ultrasound, blood test, and pelvic exam to get the cysts diagnosed.
 Functional cysts disappear themselves and do not need any treatment.

 However larger cysts may have to be removed through surgery.
 The type of surgery depends on your age, the size of the cyst, how the cysts would appear on the ultrasound, and how the symptoms appear.

 Your doctor may suggest watchful waiting to see if the cyst gets removed on its own.
 In some cases even medication like hormonal contraceptives to prevent the recurrence of ovarian cysts.

-If the cyst continues to grow from the last two or three menstrual cycles and causes pain, a surgery may be recommended.
-Usually persistent cysts larger than 10 cm are considered for surgical removal.
+If the cyst continues to grow from the last two or three menstrual cycles and causes pain, surgery may be recommended.
+Usually, persistent cysts larger than 10 cm are considered for surgical removal.
 The following are the two types of surgeries that the doctor may recommend:

 Laparoscopy is a minimally invasive technique.
 A small device is inserted through a small incision and the doctor uses this to examine the reproductive organs and pelvic cavity.
 The cyst can be removed through tiny incisions.
 This process involves a faster recovery than open surgeries.